Dial H for Hero: Original series

 The original series debuted in House of Mystery #156 (January 1966), and continued until issue #173 (March–April 1968).
 The art was by Jim Mooney (though he did not finish the run), with scripts by Dave Wood.

 The original owner of the dial is Robert "Robby" Reed, a highly intelligent teenager with a penchant for exclaiming "Sockamagee!"
 He lives in the fictional town of Littleville, Colorado with his grandfather "Gramps" Reed and their housekeeper Miss Millie.
-During a camping trip, Robby accidentally falls into a cavern and discovers the dial in one of its alcoves.
+While playing with his friends, Robby accidentally falls into a cavern and discovers the dial in one of its alcoves.
 The origins of the dial and how it came to be in the cavern are never revealed.

 Resembling a rotary telephone dial, the device is hand-held with unknown symbols inside the dial's finger- openings and along its outer rim, which Robby deciphers into modern English letters.
 In Mark Waid's "Silver Age" mini-series, it is revealed that the symbols on the dial are Interlac.
 Each time he dials the letters H-E-R-O, Robby transforms into a different super-powered being; dialing O-R-E-H reverts him to his normal form.
 Robby soon uses the dial to protect Littleville under the guises of numerous superheroes.

 The wide array of Robby's superhero identities included the Squid, Quake-Master, King Coil, Hornet-Man, Shadow-Man, Mighty Moppet, King Kandy, Future-Man, Human Bullet, Super-Charge, the Mole, Mr. Echo, Hypno-Man, the Cometeer and the Human Starfish, among others.